Brooke Jenkins

-Brooke Jenkins (born 1981/1982) is an American lawyer serving as the 30th District Attorney of San Francisco.
-On July 8, 2022, Jenkins was appointed interim district attorney by Mayor London Breed following the successful recall of Chesa Boudin, for which she actively campaigned.
+Brooke Jenkins (born August 1981) is an American lawyer serving as the 30th district attorney of San Francisco.
+On July 8, 2022, Jenkins was appointed interim district attorney by Mayor London Breed following the successful recall of Chesa Boudin, for which she actively campaigned and was found to have improperly accessed and shared sensitive information.
 She was elected in her own right to fill the unexpired term the following November.
-Her time as District Attorney has been characterized as closely aligned with the Mayor’s office and the police officers association.
+She was elected to a full term in November 2024.